noahehall/theBookOfNoah/linux/cmdline.md

 ## TEXT
 ### SED
   - stream editor: edits a stream of data based on a set of rules you supply ahead of time, before the editor processes the data
+  - by default CHECKS ONE LINE AT A TIME!!!
+    - if you want to check for patterns that space multiple lines you have to use multiline processing with the `N` cmd
   - pattern space: each line in the data stream gets processed one line at a time
     - the processing occurres in the 'pattern space'
   - sed process